David-Golacis/Automated-Tracking-Sheet/README.md

 Business Objects generated and delivered scheduled queries from an Oracle database.

-These queries shared safety features which were used to restrict which data was pulled from the cloud, reducing the server's memory usage and improving processing speed.
+These queries shared safety features that restricted the data pulled from the cloud, reducing the server's memory usage and improving processing speed.

 Techniques used to hone searches were: